-If a HIPAA-covered entity or its agent publishes a Companion Guide covering the 5010X217 278 Request and Response transactions, the Companion Guide must follow the format/flow as defined in the CAQH CORE v5010 Master Companion Guide Template for HIPAA Transactions (CAQH CORE v5010 Master Companion Guide Template available HERE).
+If a HIPAA-covered entity or its agent publishes a companion guide covering the 5010X217 278 Request and Response transactions, the Companion Guide must follow the format/flow as defined in the CAQH CORE Master Companion Guide Template.

-NOTE: This rule does not require any HIPAA-covered entity to modify any other existing Companion Guides that cover other HIPAA-mandated transaction implementation guides.
+NOTE: This rule does not require any HIPAA-covered entity to modify any other existing companion guides that cover other HIPAA-mandated transaction implementation guides.